 I. Vested Employee Benefits

 Termination Benefit

 The District is providing certain employees with negotiated termination benefits upon separation from the District.
-No termination benefits paid during the year and no remaining benefit accrued in the government-wide financial statements.
+No termination benefits were paid during the year and no remaining benefits are accrued in the district-wide financial statements.